16 minute read time

 All email addresses entered into the Subscribe Page are automatically added to your chosen email list in Campaign Monitor.
 To get started using the subscribe form, follow the instructions in this help article.

-These 3rd party tools offer more advanced functionality than the default Campaign Monitor tools mentioned above, but can also cost an additional fee.
+These third party tools offer more advanced functionality than the default Campaign Monitor tools mentioned above, but can also cost an additional fee.

 SumoMe is a suite of tools that help you offer simple subscribe opportunities.
 Using SumoMe, you can add more advanced types of subscribe opportunities like popups, slide-ins, and header bars.